 How do you read engineering drawings easily?

-1. Get critical product information from Information Blocks which contains the object depicted in the drawing and the people who were involved in creating it.
+1.Get critical product information from the information block, which contains details about the object depicted in the drawing and the people involved in creating it.

-2. Understand the symbols and abbreviations including specifications and dimensions.
+2.Understand the symbols and abbreviations, including specifications and dimensions.

-3. Read the lines and views to understand how they are reflected in the 3D data.
+3.Read the lines and views to understand how they are reflected in the 3D data.

 Why not just use a 3D model?